Mohitty/GSoC2019/README.md

   [grpc.services.appprovidersvc.demo]
   iframe_ui_provider = "http://localhost:9998/iframe"
   ```
+  3. (Alternative way) Instead of above two steps, you can also use my local repo with above steps already done: https://github.com/Mohitty/reva_preferences .
+Then go to step 4.
-  3. Run the following commands in order, from the root of REVA repo:
+  4. Run the following commands in order, from the root of the repo:
     - `make`
     - `cmd/revad/revad -c local.toml -p revad.pid | jq`